 Implementing CREATE operation

-In this step, you'll write a service method for creating a blog post.
-By completing this step, you'll learn to map your service with the HTTP POST (@Post) method and make your own request converter (@RequestConverter).
+In this step, you'll write a service method for creating a blog post and a test method to verify the service method.
+By completing this step, you'll learn to map your service with the HTTP POST (@Post) method, make your own request converter (@RequestConverter), and utilize a server extension for testing (ServerExtension).

 What you need